Esri/arcgis-maps-sdk-samples-qt/README.md

 #### Clone the toolkit repo

-Change directory into your locally cloned samples repo and use `git clone` to get a copy of the ArcGIS Runtime Toolkit - Qt.
+Change directory into your locally cloned samples repo and then use `git clone` to get a copy of the ArcGIS Runtime Toolkit - Qt.

 ```
 # Change directory to the clone of the samples repository